 Material deprivation statistics - early results

-Population unable to face unexpected financial expenses, 2018 (early data)
+Share of the population unable to face unexpected financial expenses, 2019

 Increased timeliness of the EU-SILC data

-Material deprivation rates gauge the proportion of people whose living conditions are severely affected by a lack of resources.
-The severe material deprivation rate represents the proportion of people living in households that cannot afford at least four of the following nine items:
+Material deprivation rates gauge the proportion of people whose living conditions are affected by a lack of resources.
+More precisely, material deprivation rates represent the proportion of people living in households that cannot afford a certain number of the following nine items: